NCSclub/cof-chalenges-first-wave/README.md

 ## user3: **50 pts**
 challeges are about cryptography:

-- a feistel stucture cypher alternating between a vignere cypher and a xor cypher (xor the size of the prev vignere key) **30 pts**
+- a feistel stucture cypher alternating between a vignere cypher and a xor cypher **30 pts**

-- a ceasar cypher that needs to be brute forced **10 pts**
+- a ceasar cypher that needs to be brute forced (hash of the flag given) **10 pts**

-~# git remote repositories:~
+deep seek's ideas:
-~has some programming challeges!!!~
+"Syscall Roulette": A binary that randomly picks 1 of 5 syscalls to reveal the flag—you must brute-force the lucky one.